-Privately insured patients on the other hand are expected to settle their bills directly with the surgery (usually sent by post a few days after your appointment, on anything between 14 and 30 days’ payment terms).
-You would then submit the invoice to your insurance company to be reimbursed.
+Privately insured patients on the other hand are expected to settle their bills directly (invoices are usually sent by post, on anything between 14 and 30 days’ payment terms).
+You then submit the invoice to your insurance company to be reimbursed.

 Making Appointments with Specialists

 Germany works somewhat differently to many other countries when it comes to seeking out specialist doctors.
 While it is normal for you to first to go to your GP and to seek a referral, in most cases it’s not actually a prerequisite.

 Specialists in Germany also tend to be located in their own medical practices rather than in an outpatient facility at a hospital or clinic.
 You can make the appointment directly with the specialist if you wish.